civican/legisinfo/44-1/bills/C-59/bill_text.md

   **(1)** Subsection 152.05(5.1) of the Act is replaced by the following:

-    **(5.1)** If, during a self-employed person's benefit period, benefits were not paid for any reason mentioned in paragraph 152.14(1)(a), **(a.1)**, (c), (d), (e) or (f) and benefits were paid to the person for the reason mentioned in paragraph 152.14(1)(b) in the case where the applicable maximum number of weeks is established under subparagraph 152.14(1)(b)(ii), the period referred to in subsection (2) is extended by 26 weeks so that benefits may be paid up to that maximum number of weeks.
+    **(5.1)** If, during a self-employed person's benefit period, benefits were not paid for any reason mentioned in paragraph 152.14(1)(a), (a.1), (c), (d), (e) or (f) and benefits were paid to the person for the reason mentioned in paragraph 152.14(1)(b) in the case where the applicable maximum number of weeks is established under subparagraph 152.14(1)(b)(ii), the period referred to in subsection (2) is extended by 26 weeks so that benefits may be paid up to that maximum number of weeks.

   **(2)** The portion of subsection 152.05(14) of the Act before paragraph (d) is replaced by the following:

-    **(14)** A self-employed person who makes a claim for benefits under this section may have **their** waiting period deferred until **they make** another claim for benefits in the same benefit period, otherwise than under this section or section 152.04 **or 152.041**, if
+    **(14)** A self-employed person who makes a claim for benefits under this section may have their waiting period deferred until they make another claim for benefits in the same benefit period, otherwise than under this section or section 152.04 or 152.041, if

-      the self-employed person has already made a claim for benefits under this section or section 152.04 **or 152.041** in respect of the same child or children and has served the waiting period;
+      the self-employed person has already made a claim for benefits under this section or section 152.04 or 152.041 in respect of the same child or children and has served the waiting period;

-      another self-employed person has made a claim for benefits under this section or section 152.04 **or 152.041** in respect of the same child or children and that other self-employed person has served or is serving **their** waiting period;
+      another self-employed person has made a claim for benefits under this section or section 152.04 or 152.041 in respect of the same child or children and that other self-employed person has served or is serving their waiting period;

-      another self-employed person is making a claim for benefits under this section or section 152.04 **or 152.041** in respect of the same child or children at the same time as the self-employed person and that other self-employed person elects to serve the waiting period; or
+      another self-employed person is making a claim for benefits under this section or section 152.04 or 152.041 in respect of the same child or children at the same time as the self-employed person and that other self-employed person elects to serve the waiting period; or

   **(3)** The portion of subsection 152.05(15) of the Act before paragraph (a) is replaced by the following:

-    **(15)** If a self-employed person makes a claim under **this section or section 152.04 or 152.041** and another person makes a claim under section 22, **22.1** or 23 in respect of the same child or children and one of them has served or elected to serve their waiting period, then
+    **(15)** If a self-employed person makes a claim under this section or section 152.04 or 152.041 and another person makes a claim under section 22, 22.1 or 23 in respect of the same child or children and one of them has served or elected to serve their waiting period, then

   **(4)** Paragraph 152.05(15)(b) of the Act is replaced by the following:

-    if the person making the claim under section 22, **22.1** or 23 is not the one who served or elected to serve the waiting period, the person may have **their** waiting period deferred in accordance with section **22.1 or** 23, **as the case may be**.
+    if the person making the claim under section 22, 22.1 or 23 is not the one who served or elected to serve the waiting period, the person may have their waiting period deferred in accordance with section 22.1 or 23, as the case may be.

 ### Section 352